wattanit/veil/README.md

 ### TASK: Implement the crypto module with XChaCha20-Poly1305 and Argon2id

 - [X] Implement the streaming encryption/decryption in the fs module
+- [X] Add the metadata encryption layer
-- [ ] Add the metadata encryption layer
+- [ ] Add unit test to the metadata encryption layer
 - [ ] Implement secure memory wiping for sensitive data
 - [ ] Add more comprehensive tests including fuzz testing